MicrosoftDocs/msteams-docs/msteams-platform/resources/messaging-extension-v3/create-extensions.md

 Respond to the submit action by inserting a message with an Adaptive Card into the channel with a bot.
 Your user can preview the message before submitting it, and potentially edit/interact with it as well.
 This can be useful in scenarios where you need to gather information from your users before creating an adaptive card response.
 The following scenario shows how you can use this flow to configure a poll without including the configuration steps in the channel message.

-1. The user selects the message extension to trigger the task module.
+1. The user selects the message extension to trigger the dialog.
-1. The user uses the task module to configure the poll.
+1. The user uses the dialog to configure the poll.
-1. After submitting the configuration task module, the app uses the information provided in the task module to craft an adaptive card and sends it as a `botMessagePreview` response to the client.
+1. After submitting the configuration dialog, the app uses the information provided in the dialog to craft an adaptive card and sends it as a `botMessagePreview` response to the client.
 1. The user can then preview the adaptive card message before the bot inserts it into the channel.
 If the bot isn't already a member of the channel, clicking `Send` will add the bot.
 1. Interacting with the adaptive card will change the message before sending it.
 1. Once the user selects `Send`, the bot will post the message to the channel.

-To enable this flow your task module should respond as in the example below, which will present the preview message to the user.
+To enable this flow your dialog should respond as in the example below, which will present the preview message to the user.

 > [!NOTE]
 > The `activityPreview` must contain a `message` activity with exactly one adaptive card attachment.